o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 In most cases this will require an engineer to make changes to the internal builder logic to stabilize the product output.

 #### Debugging
-Your team most likely encounter this issue when generating [Asset Bundles](/packaging/asset-bundler/), which is the primary system it impacts.
-The Asset Bundling process is generally done by an engineer, who will likely work backward from first finding a product asset in bundles that was not expected to be there, because no changes were done that should have resulted in a new product asset.
+Your team most likely encounter this issue when generating [Asset Bundles](/packaging/asset-bundler/), which is the primary system non-deterministic Product Assets impacts.
+If a Product Asset shows up in a bundle that you didn't expect to be there because the Source Asset and associated Asset Builder did not change, then debugging tends to start by working backward from there.

-This thrash will be introduced by the asset builder that created this product asset, so to identify the cause you'll want to look for this product asset in the Asset Processor's asset tab, or directly in the Asset Database using an external database browsing tool.
+Non-deterministic behavior in Product Assets will be introduced by the asset builder that created this product asset, so to identify the cause you'll want to look for this product asset in the Asset Processor's asset tab, or directly in the Asset Database using an external database browsing tool.
 From there you can find the job that created that product asset.
 Once you identify the job that created this product asset, you can then find the builder that produces that job, and go to the Process Jobs function for that builder, to find where it outputs the product asset.
-Working backward from here, you should be able to find the cause of the thrash by exploring the code.
+Working backward from here, you should be able to find the cause of the Product Asset changing by exploring the code.
 You can also try [debugging the Asset Builder](#DebugAssetBuilders) processing that job, to step through.

-To help identify the block of logic in the product asset that is thrashing, you may be able to use a standard file diffing tool using two generated product assets.
+To help identify the block of logic in the Product Asset that is changing each time it is processed, you may be able to use a standard file diffing tool using two generated product assets.
 You can quickly re-generate the product asset by right clicking it in the Asset Processor's asset tab and selecting reprocess source asset.

+Another debugging option is setting up automation to catch this early.
+If you have an automated system that processes assets for your project, you can expand this automation to also

-### Product Asset Sub ID Thrash - Same product generates different Sub ID
+### Same Product Asset generated with different Sub ID

 #### Situation
-With no changes to the code for a builder, and no changes to a source asset, when that job is run multiple times, the Sub IDs of product assets end up different than the previous run.
+The Sub ID for a Product Asset changes when it is not expected to change.

+In the worst case, the Sub ID is changing when no changes have been made to the Source Asset or builder that created the Product Asset.
+In other cases, a change to the Source Asset results in a Product Asset that has a different Sub ID than it did previously.

 #### Effect
 Assets are mostly referenced by asset ID, the UUID of the source asset with the Sub ID for that product asset.
-If this is not consistent and the Sub ID thrashes, then external references to this asset can end up incorrect, pointing at a different asset after a rebuild or pointing at no asset if no other products use that Sub ID.
+If this is not consistent and the Sub ID changes for a Product Asset when it should not change, then external references to this asset can end up incorrect, pointing at a different asset after a rebuild or pointing at no asset if no other products use that Sub ID.

 #### Example
 Here is an example with scene files and prefabs: